 8. The Federated learning Assistance Function select UEs for the federated learning from the group of UEs.
 The Federated Learning Assistance Function may select more UEs than requested to prepare for unresponsive UEs.

 9. The Federated Learning Assistance Function provides a list of suggested UEs to the AF, possibly containing more UEs than requested by the AF at step 2.
+The Federated Learning Assistance Function can provide different lists of UEs for different time windows.

 10. The AF sends to suggested UEs a request to start federated learning cycle(s) with input model and receives output model from each UE for each learning cycle.

 11-12.
 The Federated Learning Assistance Function monitors whether suggested UEs remain available (registered, active, reachable), or still meet other selection criteria e.g. area of interest.
-If UEs become unavailable or no longer meet selection criteria the Federated Learning Assistance Function notifies the AF.
-The Federated Learning Assistance Function may also suggest new UEs for FL operation.
+If UEs become unavailable or no longer meet selection criteria the Federated Learning Assistance Function notifies the AF, together with time information when the UEs become unavailable.
+The Federated Learning Assistance Function may also suggest new UEs for FL operation together with related time window(s).

 13-16.
 When the AF requests termination of federated learning session from Federated Learning Assistance Function, the Federated Learning Assistance Function terminates related events subscriptions and analytics subscriptions at AMF, UDM, and/or NWDAF.